Ahmad Ibrahim al-Sayyid al-Naggar: Capture, trials, execution

-He was sentenced in death in absentia in an Egyptian military court on October 15, 1997, for the crime of membership in al-Jihad, and possession of weapons.
+He was sentenced to death in absentia in an Egyptian military court on October 15, 1997, for the crime of membership in al-Jihad, and possession of weapons.
 He was ostensibly linked to the 1995 plot to blow up the Khan el-Khalili market, as well as the assassination of Speaker of Parliament Rifaat el-Mahgoub in October 1990.
 The trial was condemned as "unfair" by Amnesty International.

-In 1998, Bary asked al-Naggar to claim asylum in the United Kingdom, so he could help convince Hani Sibai to support the Algerian GIA in media communiques.
+In 1998, Adel Abdel Bari asked al-Naggar to claim asylum in the United Kingdom, so he could help convince Hani Sibai to support the Algerian GIA in media communiques.

 He was arrested on July 2, 1998, as he stepped off the plane in Cairo, having been deported from Albania with the help of the CIA.
 His wife was also arrested.

 He was tried in the 1999 Returnees from Albania trial at which he was defended by Montasser el-Zayat.
 He was tortured for nine months; locked in a room with water up to his knees 24 hours a day.
 When taken to SSI headquarters in Lazughli Square and questioned by Captain Yasir Azzulddin, his hands and feet were tied, as interrogators applied electric shocks to his nipples and penis.

 Under torture, al-Naggar admitted that al-Jihad had acquired anthrax from an unnamed East Asian country for $3,695.
 He later claimed his confessions were only a result of this torture.
 He was sentenced to 25 years' imprisonment.
 In November, he was transferred to Tora Prison, where Amnesty noted he was at less risk of torture or sudden execution.

 Together with the other three returnees brought from Tirana, his capture and torture were listed as the main reasons for the 1998 United States embassy bombings.

 He was hanged on February 23, 2000, at al-Isti'naf prison, due to the earlier death sentence levied against him.